Latest results

 Key points

-- The proportion of employees in Northern Ireland who belonged to a workplace pension scheme in April 2021 remained unchanged over the year at 73%.
+• Three quarters (75%) of employees in Northern Ireland belonged to a workplace pension scheme in April 2023, an increase of 2.5% from the previous year.

-- Nine out of ten public sector employees (92%) and around two out of three (62%) private sector employees were members of a workplace pension scheme in 2021.
-This is an increase of 12 percentage points (pps) for public sector employees and 39pps for private sector employees since the introduction of automatic enrolment in 2012.
+• More than nine out of ten public sector employees (94%) and around two out of three (65%) private sector employees were members of a workplace pension scheme in 2023.
+This is an increase of 16 percentage points (pps) for public sector employees and 43pps for private sector employees since the introduction of automatic enrolment in 2012.

 Detailed Results